 Whether it’s your first time in Amsterdam or your one hundredth, there is so much to explore in the city — so much that you may not even know where to look first.
 Add in the cost of each individual ticket to museums and events for yourself and your family, and you may find yourself confused and stressed at the thought of planning your fun vacation.
 Luckily, the city offers a card they call the I amsterdam City Card specifically used to take that uneasy feeling out of anyone’s mind when it comes to planning a trip.

-Before you begin your journey, order your card online and get it delivered to your home or hotel, or choose to pick it up in person at the airport or in the I amsterdam store located just across from Centraal Station!
+Before you begin your journey, order your card online and have it delivered to your home or hotel, or choose to pick it up in person at a pick-up point at Amsterdam Schiphol Airport or in the I amsterdam store located just across Central Station!

 Day 1 – 24 hour card: